MichaelHooper36/COMP3000-Final-Year-Project/README.md

 # COMP3000-Final-Year-Project
 ## Installation Instructions
-Copy everything in the application folder and run the .exe file.
-All save data will be stored in the AppData folder in your C: drive.
+Go to https://github.com/MichaelHooper36/COMP3000-Final-Year-Project/releases/tag/v0.1.0 and install the zip file.
+Once installed, you can either run the executable (.exe) file from the zip folder or extract the folder and run the .exe file from the extracted folder.
 ## 1. Introduction
 ### 1.1 Summary
 A physics-based 2d platformer made for any age.
 Use your fishing rod to grapple around the map and find fish to defeat and cook.